zaiisao/Documentation/en/Audio Broadcast/media_relay_android.md

-- When setting the souce channel information (`setSrcChannelInfo`), ensure that you set `uid` as 0, and the `uid` that you use to generate the token should also be set as 0.
+- When setting the souce channel information, ensure that you set `uid` as 0, and the `uid` that you use to generate the token should also be set as 0.

 - To call `startChannelMediaRelay` again after it succeeds, you must call `stopChannelMediaRelay` to quit the current relay.